CogComp/MultiOpEd/README.md

 Instructions of usage to be added soon

+## Citation

 ```
-@inproceedings{CZSR21,
+@inproceedings{LCUR21,
-    author = {Sihao Chen and Fan Zhang and Kazoo Sone and Dan Roth},
+    author = {Siyi Liu and Sihao Chen and Xander Uyttendaele and Dan Roth},
-    title = {{Improving Faithfulness in Abstractive Summarization with Contrast Candidate Generation and Selection}},
-    booktitle = {NAACL},
+    title = {{MultiOpEd: A Corpus of Multi-Perspective News Editorials}},
+    booktitle = {Proc. of the Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL)},
     year = {2021}
 }
 ```